 In this tutorial, we will show you how to build a web scraping with Octoparse to collect job posting information on Indeed.

 We can scrape data such as data science, recruitment, etc.. from job information on Indeed with Octoparse.
 After design the crawler, the entire scraping process is all automated without coding needed.

 Let's see how it's done!

 Before we start, we need to achieve the URL of the target result page by searching the keywords "DevOps" and "Dallas-Fort Worth, TX".

 Then we will get the URL where we need to scrape data:

 We will scrape job titles and description in this tutorial.

-Check out the main steps covered: [Download example task file ]
+Here are the main steps in this tutorial [Download task file here]